 - Use an agent - typically, agents have access to better airfare deals.
 IVHQ works with a team of expert humanitarian flight agents to make the process of booking your volunteer trip easy and budget-friendly!
 Once you have registered for an IVHQ program, simply request a quote using the booking tool in your MyIVHQ Profile.

 Many volunteers use fundraising to keep the cost of volunteering abroad down.
-Typically volunteers use online crowdfunding platforms such as Fund & Seek to raise funds to support their trips, but don’t write off your more traditional approaches.
+Typically volunteers use online crowdfunding platforms such as Go Get Funding to raise funds to support their trips, but don’t write off your more traditional approaches.
 After all, there’s a reason the humble bake sale is so popular!
 It works.

 As online crowdfunding becomes an increasingly popular option, here are a few top tips to make sure your campaign stand above the rest: